whitneyburton/portfolios/students/1510/steve-pentler/20160428-steve-pentler-m4.markdown

 * Steve-O, the king of laid-backness, also happens to be the innovator of 1510.
 If you watch the group, you’ll notice that he’s generally the one to pioneer a new skill.
 More importantly, he is overly-generous with his time and is one of the most approachable characters in 1510.
 His Reddit and Google skills will serve him well in the future, and I mean that seriously.
 Finally, have you noticed his style?
 One particular day he wore boots, short denim? shorts, and a cut neck hoodie.
 The future is Steve, and I am honored to share a namespace with this fine gentleman.
 Now let's graduate and get some bolo-ties!

+___

+### Community

+* Kept a pretty close watch on Sonia and Patrick from the Resig Posse.
+Was up on ScreenHero late at night helping Sonia with projects, and helped out Patrick with a number of issues over the module.
+* Organized a student led session on Materialize & Chrome Dev Tools for Mod 2, then have been helping a number of them since.
+* Helped out Brian with his Strava personal project and helped him graph polylines, make AJAX calls, and render google maps
+* Helped Turing hire Brenna!
+* Was a general calming presence for 1510.
+* Participated in DenverRB, BoulderRB, Built in Brews, Jobs Events

 ### Review

 ### Notes